How True Authority Is Actually Gained

 It’s not about being expert in a world that has no more subjects left to master.
 It’s about signal, signal that’s clear and true and consistent.

-In a time where our reality is increasingly dictated by screens instead of people and experiences, I believe you command authority not by assigning it to yourself, but by practicing the following five habits.
+In a time when our reality is increasingly dictated by screens instead of people and experiences, I believe you command authority not by assigning it to yourself, but by practicing the following five habits.

 Share an opinion that matters